rokabytedev/vojiapp/noeji_tos/noeji_app_tos/privacy_policy.md

     *   Detect, prevent, or otherwise address fraud, security, or technical issues.
     *   Protect the rights, property, or safety of RocketByte, our users, or the public as required or permitted by law.
 *   **Business Transfers:** In connection with, or during negotiations of, any merger, sale of company assets, financing, or acquisition of all or a portion of our business by another company, your information may be transferred as part of that transaction.
 We will use reasonable efforts to notify you via email and/or a prominent notice on our Service of any change in ownership or uses of your personal information, as well as any choices you may have.
 *   **Aggregated or Anonymized Data:** We may share aggregated or anonymized information that does not directly identify you for research, analysis, or other purposes.
-For example, we may share statistics about app usage.
+For example, we may share statistics about Service usage.
 *   **With Your Consent:** We may share your information for other purposes with your explicit consent.

 We do not sell your personal information.
 Noeji does not currently display third-party advertisements.
 If this changes, we will update this Privacy Policy.